ikatanic/ikatanic.github.io/_posts/2018-09-14-polynomial-multiplication.md

 ## Motivation
 Many computer science problems can be reduced to a polynomial multiplication.
 The most familiar example is the integer multiplication.
-Have you ever wondered why multiplying 100000-digit numbers in Python takes seconds and not minutes?
+Have you ever wondered why multiplying 100000-digit numbers in Python takes seconds and not minutes or hours?

 The school algorithm is very simple, but also very slow.
 Its time complexity is $O(n^2)$.
 There are much more efficient algorithms and the goal of this article is to explore some of them.

-After formalizing the problem, we'll have a look the Karatsuba algorithm for multiplying polynomials in $O(n^{1.58})$ time.
+After formalizing the problem, we'll have a look at the Karatsuba algorithm for multiplying polynomials in $O(n^{1.58})$ time.
 Next, we'll try to multiply polynomials using polynomial interpolation which will be the basis of $O(n \log n)$ algorithms that utilize Fast Fourier Transform (FFT) and Number Theoretic Transform (NTT).

 All these algorithms use the [Divide and Conquer](https://en.wikipedia.org/wiki/Divide_and_conquer_algorithms) paradigm, so this article can also serve as an advanced introduction (through examples) to that problem-solving approach.